-CSF leaks, which normally lead to Intracranial Hypotension (loss of CSF pressure and volume in the cranium), can result in a wide range of symptoms; some are primary symptoms, some secondary.
+CSF leaks, which if they happen in the spine often lead to Intracranial Hypotension (loss of CSF pressure and volume in the cranium), can result in a wide range of symptoms; some are primary symptoms, some secondary.
 Many of the symptoms can be debilitating and have a significant impact on the sufferer’s quality of life and ability to work.

 Typically, a variety of symptoms will be experienced by suffers and few people will experience identical symptoms.
 It is rare that only one symptom will be present, although not unheard of.
 There can be a slight difference between the range, combination and severity of symptoms experienced by spinal and cranial leakers.